rvtr/TwlNandTool/README.md

 ![FileSystem menu](.github/filesystem.png)![NAND CID info](.github/cidinfo.png)

+## Contributing
+I'm basing a lot of this off of my private DSi [NAND archive](https://nands.randommeaninglesscharacters.com/directory.html) and a lot of DSi [factory tools](https://randommeaninglesscharacters.com/dsidev/twl_eva.html).
+If you have any of the above, *especially a __bricked__ DSi*, please [contact me](https://randommeaninglesscharacters.com/contact.html).
+Having these as a reference is extremely helpful for covering more edge cases.

 ## Notes
 - I am including my own hostile and outdated fork of libfat.
 This is to block `nand_Startup()` during `fatMount()`.
 Without this having a NAND re-mount would run `nand_Startup()` more than once and break every NAND R/W function until reboot...
 - I do not use the release NandFirm/stage2/bootloader (v2435-8325).
 Instead I use newer NandFirms as listed below.
 These NandFirms are able to run unlaunch, however they will stop the installer from working ("unknown bootcode version").
 Unlaunch installs carry a brick risk by sometimes erasing the Launcher TMD, so this will somewhat forcefully encourage users to move to a [safer installer](https://github.com/edo9300/unlaunch-installer).
 Normally I'm against intentionally breaking things but this will prevent future bricks.